matloff/TidyverseSkeptic/README.md

 Let's agree to not count this version in our above comparison to Tidy, as it involves something of a "trick," that first argument in the call to **tapply()**.
 Really, this is such a common use case that it should be taught to students too.
-But even without out, I claim a win for base-R using the previous version.
+But even without it, I claim a win for base-R using the previous version.

 ### Tibbles